rolemadelen/euisblue.github.io/_posts/data-structure/linked-list/singly/2020-05-09-en-data-structure-linked-list-singly.md

   root.add(x)
 end

+# display the length of the list and print all elements
 puts "len: #{root.length}"
 root.print_list

-# remove the first node
+# remove the first node and print
 root.remove(1)
 puts "len: #{root.length}"
 root.print_list

+# get the data of the 2nd node
 puts "search_node_at(2): #{root.search_node_at(2).data}"
 ```